ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 [@@@deriving.end]
 ```

-Note that, while it allows to drop the dependency of a project both on ppxlib
+Note that, while it allows to drop a project's dependency both on `ppxlib` and
-and on the used PPX, using `deriving_inline` comes with some drawbacks.
+on the used PPX, using `deriving_inline` comes with some drawbacks.
 It can
 increase the size (and readability) of the code base, and it relies on a printer
 from the AST back to source code, which can be unreliable.
 In any case, if the
-inlining fails, ppxlib will detect it via a roundtrip check (it will parse the
+inlining fails, `ppxlib` will detect it via a roundtrip check by parsing the
-generated source code and check it corresponds with the generated AST), so the
+generated source code and checking that it corresponds with the generated AST.
-error is caught at compile-time.
+This way, the error is caught at compile-time.

 ### Why PPXs Are Especially Useful in OCaml